gentry-php/gentry/docs/writing/complex.md

 `$foo->bar` ends up with a non-array value, the scenario will fail and the second test is marked as "skipped".

-Note that the return values are reset for every "pipe", so technically it's more of a filter than a pipe ;).
+Return values for methods are reset for each `yield`, so technically it's more of a filter than a pipe ;).

 ### Using custom functions